Is Delta-8 THC Legal in Arizona? (April 2023 Update)

 We personally test CBD products and may earn a commission if you shop through the links on this page.
 Here’s how we make money.

-The delta 8 laws in Arizona are confusing but it looks like it’s essentially legal because you can buy it anywhere in the state.
-Another indicator is that lawmakers are looking to pass two bills, one to prohibit sales to people under 21 and another to restrict delta 8 products to licensed dispensaries.
+The delta 8 laws in Arizona are confusing, but it looks like it’s essentially legal because you can buy it anywhere in the state.
+Lawmakers did try to create laws to restrict delta-8, but they failed to pass.
 Read on for a detailed explanation.

 Summary